 QASource sponsors the East Bay Agilistry & QA Meetup Group.
-The goal of the meetup group is to create a community where software engineers and developers can meet once a month to learn new skills, build on current skill sets as well as network with other business professionals.
+Goal of the meetup group is to create a community where software engineers and developers can meet once a month to learn new skills, build on current skill sets as well as network with other business professionals.

 Most successful product companies know by now that QA testing is a great investment.
 It ensures that the product is functionally sound, built to user expectations, and ready for adoption by a large, demanding market.
 But many companies still struggle with prioritization of the testing they actually need.
 This is particularly true of companies who have grown very quickly, and are pursuing a QA vendor to meet the expansion of their dev team.